-When considering the use of INGREZZA or INGREZZA SPRINKLE, the risk of suicidal ideation and behaviors must be balanced against the need for treatment of chorea.
-All patients treated with INGREZZA and INGREZZA SPRINKLE should be observed for new or worsening depression, suicidal ideation or behaviors.
-If any of these reactions occur and do not resolve, consider discontinuing treatment with INGREZZA or INGREZZA SPRINKLE.
+When considering the use of INGREZZA, the risk of suicidal ideation and behaviors must be balanced against the need for treatment of chorea.
+All patients treated with INGREZZA should be observed for new or worsening depression, suicidal ideation or behaviors.
+If any of these reactions occur and do not resolve, consider discontinuing treatment with INGREZZA.